normen/homebridge-433-arduino/README.md

 All of this prompted me to create a plugin that doesn't have these issues.
 The Arduino Micro is a cheap piece of hardware and believe me if you played around with 433MHz switches and HomeKit, you will definitely appreciate the rock-solid performance of the external receiver and sender.

 ### Why use TWO Arduinos?
 Depending on your setup you can use only a receiver or only a sender as well.
 But then you will only be able to send or receive.
+You can also use one Arduino to do both sending and receiving but I would not recommend doing that.
 Using two Arduinos ensures that all switches being pressed are properly received and all switch signals are properly broadcast, even when many devices are controlled.

 ### Supported switches
 Most 433 MHz switches should work, heres a list of ones I or others tried: